CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 pytest fluxions/test/test_basics.py
 ```

-The tests are
-    *   * Where do tests live?
-How are they run?
-How are they integrated?

 #### Example driver
-The short Python program `newtons_method.py` is a trivial example of a "driver" that uses the Fluxions library to solve a problem.
-This function can be found at the top level of our repo alongside the README and LICENSE files.

- In this case, the problem is implementing a basic Newton's Method solver that works on functions from $\mathbb{R}$ to $\mathbb{R}$.
-A fairly generic Newton's Method solver is implemented.
-It takes a differentiable function (Fluxion instance) as its first input, and uses forward mode differentiation to return both the value and exact first derivative.
+The short Python program `newtons_method.py` found in the package root directory is a trivial example of a "driver" that uses the `fluxions` package to solve a problem.
+The program illustrates how the package can be used to implement a basic Newton's Method solver that works on functions from $\mathbb{R}$ to $\mathbb{R}$.
+It takes a differentiable function (Fluxion instance) as its first input, and uses forward-mode differentiation to return both the value and exact first derivative.
 The example selected was finding $x$ such that $e^{x} = 10x$.
 The numerical solution found after 3 iterations is x = 0.11183256.

 ## Implementation details

 ### Core Data Structures

-We made an important policy decision early on in project development: all numerical data including inputs, outputs, and intermediate calculations is stored in `numpy` arrays.
-The only class we use that persists data is the Var class; when it persists data (either at initiation time or by calling the `set_val` method), that is stored as an array.
-When the expression tree is built up, each Fluxion node returns calculations as arrays.
-The `Fluxion.val()` method returns a single array with the function value, and the `Fluxion.forward_mode` method returns a tuple of two arrays with the function evaluation and derivative applied to that seed value.
-The driving consideration behind this decision was the capability to provide the highest possible speed and memory efficiency if a user chose to use the library on large data sets.
-For the toy problems we've used in testing it hasn't yet been relevant, but it would matter.
+To optimize computational efficiency, `fluxions` was built around the `NumPy` package; all numerical data including inputs, outputs, and intermediate calculations are stored in `numpy` arrays.
+The only `fluxions` class that persists data is the `Var` class; when it persists data (either at initialization or by calling the `set_val` method), that is stored as an array.

-We do make light use of some built-in Python functions for parts of the code that aren't critical to performance.
-When an end user passes in values for a function to be evaluated or differentiated, they can do use a Python `dict` instance.
-The key in the dictionary is the variable name, the value is the value bound to that variable.
-We also store the ordered list of input variables of a Fluxion as a Python `list`.
+The package makes light use of some built-in Python data structures and their methods for parts of the code that are not critical to performance.
+In particular, Python dictionaries are used to specify the values and seeds with which to evaluate and differentiate functions.
+The keys in these dictionaries are the variable names, while the values are the numeric values (whether scalar or numpy arrays) bound to that variable.

 ### Core Classes

 #### *Fluxion*

-The workhorse class in the design is the `Fluxion`.
+All of the classes in this package are ultimately derived from the `Fluxion` base class.
 This class doesn't do any real calculations per se, but it does as much of the shared book-keeping as possible so we can avoid code repetition.
 When a Fluxion instance is created, it sets the tensor size attributes $m$, $n$ and $T$ (please see the next section for more details).
 The initialization also sets the `name` and `var_names` attributes (please see below).

-The key things that a Fluxion instance can do are `val` and `forward_mode`.
+The key things that a Fluxion instance can do are `val` and `diff`.
 The `val` method corresponds to function evaluation; no derivatives are calculated.
-The `forward_mode` method corresponds to performing a single pass of forward mode evaluation with one seed value.
+The `diff` method corresponds to performing a single pass of forward mode evaluation with one seed value.
 Both of these methods take as inputs `*args`, allowing them to be called with alternative footprints.
 For the `val` method, ways of calling include a single numpy array `X`; and a dictionary `var_tbl` where each variable name has either a scalar value (`float` or `int`) or a numpy array.
 When an array is passed, it can have shape `(n)` or `(T, n)`.
-The inputs for `forward_mode` need to be sufficient to resolve both the input array $X$ as well as the seed value.
+The inputs for `diff` need to be sufficient to resolve both the input array $X$ as well as the seed value.
 The analogous footprints include a pair of arrays, which we would label $X$ and $dX$; or a pair of dictionaries, which we could label `var_tbl` and `seed_tbl`.

-All the work of parsing these arguments for `val()` and `forward_mode` is performed in the methods `parse_args_val` and `parse_args_forward_mode`.
+All the work of parsing these arguments for `val()` and `diff()` is performed in the methods `parse_args_val` and `parse_args_forward_mode`.
 This is some of the more obscure code in the whole package.
 Localizing this code in the Fluxion class at the very top of the inheritance hierarchy allows us to avoid duplicating it elsewhere.

 Moving on to the more substantive capabilities of a Fluxion, it overloads all of the relevant mathematical operators, including `+`, `-`, `*`, `/`, and `**`.
 These are accomplished by dispatching suitable calls to instances of the class `Binop` or `Unop`.